conradakunga/Blog/_posts/2024-12-17-checking-collections-have-the-same-elements.md

 first.Should().BeEquivalentTo(third);
 ```

-The examples in this post use the `Array` collection but will also work for most collections that implement [IEnumberable](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1?view=net-9.0) - such as [Lists](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=net-9.0).
+The examples in this post use the `Array` but will also work for most collections that implement [IEnumberable](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1?view=net-9.0) - such as [Lists](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=net-9.0).

 Happy hacking!